Unsupervised Cognition: Unsupervised Cognition

-The final Projection is supposed to be a very concrete version of the Nodule's Archetype, which is an abstraction of the original input.
-Then, the output of the whole method is this Projection, that includes a data SDR with a representation of the input and a metadata SDR with the additional information about the data SDR provided (like a label).
+The output of the whole method is the Projection of the Nodule, that includes a data SDR with the representation most similar to the input and a metadata SDR with the additional information about the data SDR provided (like a label).
 This Projection is later processed by the decoder of the Embodiment to retrieve the final label of the input.
 A resume of the global algorithm is displayed at Figure~\ref{fig:glob}.
 It is important to note that, if we are in evaluation mode, then the update function of the Footprints is not executed to not modify the internal representations, and no new Footprints neither Cells are created.
-Thus, if there is no Footprint activated in the Seed Cell in the third phase then there is no Projection and our method answers an ``I do not know''.
+Thus, if there is no Footprint activated in the first phase then there is no Projection and our method returns an ``I do not know''.

-Here it is important to remark the relevance of the second and third phases: they allow generalisation.
-Without them, our algorithm would be a set of copies of the inputs, deciding the class by the most similar one.
+Here it is important to remark the relevance of the second phase: it allows generalisation.
+Without it, our algorithm would be a set of copies of the inputs, deciding the class by the most similar one.
 That is, it would be a convoluted implementation of the K-Nearest Neighbours algorithm with $K=1$.
-Adding these phases allows us to build constructive representations, that in turn may be more similar to potential inputs than the already processed ones.
+Adding this phase allows us to build constructive representations, that in turn may be more similar to potential inputs than the already processed ones.
 Doing the updates in an intelligent way, we have more potential for generalisation.
 This also allows us to avoid overfitting in subsequent epochs, because the aggregated representation will never be equivalent to an individual input.

-To end with the \algoName, it is important to note that, during training, the label is provided in the metadata SDR to be included in the Footprints, but it is not used for comparing Footprints, and thus it is avoided for building and organising the internal representations.
-Later, when in evaluation mode, the label of each Footprint would be a mixture of the labels of the inputs that updated such Footprint.
-When classifying, the returned label will be the strongest label of the Projection.

-Finally, it is important to note how the \algoName is representation-centric, as the whole algorithm focuses on generating the right internal representations of the inputs, without explicit guide by the classification goal.
-We aim that these representations would produce the right Projections for classification, but we do not base our updating in how well they are classifying.
-Instead, we focus our learning on building representations that make sense and can be considered proper abstractions of the individual inputs that made them.
-This is useful to detect patterns, as different instances of the same pattern will eventually collide into one representation, building an abstraction of such pattern.